TacticalMetaphysics/Lisien/lisien/design.rst

 Every rule needs at least one action function, which is what the rule does, and at least one trigger function, a Boolean function that returns ``True`` when the rule should run.
+It may be the truth function, provided standard in ``engine.trigger.truth``, in which case the rule runs every turn.
 You can add as many of either as you like, and the actions will all be run when *any* of the triggers return ``True``.
 For finer control over the conditions the rule runs in, you may also add any number of prereq functions, which must *all* return ``True``, or the rule will not run.
 All of these types of functions will be called with only one argument: the Lisien entity that the rule is applied to.

 By default, trigger functions will be evaluated in parallel.
 Lisien has a process pool, in which worker processes keep copies of the current